jsjoberg/jsjoberg.github.io/cv.md

 ### Bombardier
 * **Software Engineer**, September 2017 – February 2019
-  Software development of mainline and industrial railway signalling systems in C++ on Linux and Solaris.
+  Software development on mainline and industrial railway signaling systems.
+Development work in C++ and SQL on Linux and Solaris.
+Analyzing halts of production systems for root cause.
+Testing and deploying fix for intersections on underground mining railway.

 * **Test Engineer**, September 2016 – September 2017
-  Developing test specifications and automated test scripts for railway signalling systems.
+  Developing test specifications and automated test programs for mainline railway signaling systems.
+Designing scenarios to verify requirements.
+Program test scenarios in C# and TCL.
+Server administration of test environment with VMware ESXi, CentOS and Windows.

 *  **[Bachelor thesis](http://studentarbeten.chalmers.se/publication/238376-styrprogram-med-konfigurerbar-logik-for-spartrafik)**, March – June 2016
-  Thesis work developing sophisticated rules to an computer platform used to control railway wayside object (i.e. turnouts).
-The rules guard against outside orders or send internal orders in user defined scenarios.
-Thesis served as a proof of concept of railway interlocking functionality in an already proved and economical platform.
+  Thesis work developing rules system on an computer platform used to control railway wayside object by receiving orders (i.e. throwing turnouts).
+The rules guard in user defined scenarios by generating internal orders or blocking external orders.
+Thesis served as a proof of concept of extending an proven platform with railway interlocking functionality.

 ### Semcon
 * **Intern**, January – March 2016